 \subsection{Strategy of Proof}

-Firstly, we can embed $D(X_1)$ and $D(X_2)$ into $D(X)$ by Orlov's blow up formula \cite{orlov1992projective} so that we have the following two semiorthogonal decompositions (SOD) of $D(X)$:
+Firstly, we can embed $D(X_1)$ and $D(X_2)$ into $D(X)$ by Orlov's blow-up formula \cite{orlov1992projective} so that we have the following two semiorthogonal decompositions (SOD) of $D(X)$:

-The left orthogonal complements of $D(X_1)$ and $D(X_2)$ are (copies) of derived categories of Grassmanianns.
+Both the left orthogonal complements of $D(X_1)$ and $D(X_2)$ are (copies) of derived categories of Grassmanianns.
 It is known that both $D(\PP^{N-1})$ and $D(Gr(2,N))$ admit full exceptional collections by \cite{beilinson1978coherent} and \cite{kuznetsov2008exceptional}.
-The former one consists of line bundles only while the latter one involves $S^k U$, symmetric powers of the tautological subbundle $U$ on $Gr(2, N)$.
+Moreover, $D(\PP^{N-1})$ consists of line bundles only while $D(Gr(2,N))$ involves $S^k U$, the symmetric powers of the tautological subbundle $U$ on $Gr(2, N)$.